Swaroop772/Fitness-Tracker/README.md

 ---

-## Linear Regression Model
+## Randon forest Regression Model

-The **Personal Fitness Tracker** uses **Linear Regression** to predict the number of calories burned during exercise routines.
+The **Personal Fitness Tracker** uses ** Random Forest Regression** to predict the number of calories burned during exercise routines.
 Here's an overview of how the model works:

 1. **Data Collection**: The exercise and calorie datasets are collected, which include features such as:
    - Exercise type (e.g., running, cycling, weight lifting)